sandyodera/sandyodera/README.md

-- 👋 Hi, I’m @sandyodera
+- 👋 Hi, I’m @sandymusamali
-- 👀 I’m interested in ...data analysis and SQL
+- 👀 I’m interested in ...Machine learning and Artificial Intelligence
-- 🌱 I’m currently learning ...R, Python
+- 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...data visualization projects
+- 💞️ I’m looking to collaborate on ...data science related projects
 - 📫 How to reach me ...

 <!---